prajwal714/Intelligent-Stick-for-Visually-Impaired/README.md

 user.
 The live video will be processed using OpenCV libraries and SSD MobileNet Lite algorithm on real time frames to produce detections.This mode is active when we press the Navigation button on the stick.

+## About me
+I am Computer Science Undergrad from IIIT Gwalior.
+Former intern at GoJek, passionate dev and tech enthusiast.
+I keep myself involved in building stuff and experimenting with new things.
+Do checkout my portfolio and connect with me on LinkedIn.
+- **Portfolio** : <a href="https://prj-prajwal.netlify.app/" target="_blank">`prj-prajwal.netlify.app`</a>
+- **LinkedIn** <a href="https://www.linkedin.com/in/prajwal714/" target="_blank">`linkedin.com/in/prajwal714`</a>